mikehaertl/Codeception/docs/modules/Yii2.md

 ```

 or, if you need to load fixtures before the test, you
-can specify fixtures with `_fixtures` method of a testcase:
+can specify fixtures in the `_fixtures` method of a testcase:

 ```php
 <?php